 Using NASA Earth observations from Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) and Suomi NPP Visible Infrared Imaging Radiometer Suite (VIIRS), specifically the Land Surface Temperature products from each, chill hour accumulations were calculated from 2003 – 2013, and then forecasted using a future climate model.
 With local weather station data and the National Oceanic and Atmospheric Administration (NOAA) Multisensor Precipitation Estimator (MPE), precipitation totals were calculated for 2003 – 2013, and then forecasted using a future climate model.

-Maximum and minimum hourly precipitation measurements of Washington State were obtained from the NOAA Multisensor Precipitation Estimator (MPE) for the period of 2003-2013.

 Using MODIS, we obtained the maximum and minimum temperature changes of the land surface of Washington State for the same 10 year period and using the climate model, the forecasted data was found and projected.

 Data Processing: